Federated Concept-Based Models: Interpretable models with distributed supervision: Federated Concept-based Models

 \subsubsection{Dynamic Architecture Adaptation}

-Under non-stationarity, new clients may introduce previously unseen concepts or revise existing dependencies.
-In particular, we assume a monotone federation: when clients leave, the server retains the concepts and dependency information accumulated so far.
-Accordingly, F-CMs adapt the shared CM by updating the architecture only when module interfaces change, while preserving all unaffected modules.
-At round $t$ \textbf{the server updates the model to match the current concept set $\mathcal{M}_t$ and, in graph-based instantiations, the aggregated graph $\mathcal{G}_t$}.
-The encoder $g_{\theta_t}$ is unchanged; only $\{h_{\phi_t,j}\}_j$ and $f_{\psi_t}$ may be modified.\footnote{In graph-based F-CM instantiations, we assume a shared graph $\mathcal{G}_t$ is available for concepts in the federation.
-Concepts not present in the graph are ignored.}
+The shared DAG \(\mathcal G_t\) from the previous step defines the CM connectivity by specifying predicted variables and dependencies.
+Under non-stationarity, these may change as new clients introduce unseen concepts or revised dependencies.
+Accordingly, F-CMs adapt the shared CM only when module interfaces change, while preserving all unaffected ones.
+At round $t$, this amounts to updating the concept encoders $\{h_{\phi_t,j}\}_{j}$ and $f_{\psi_t}$.
+The latent encoder $g_{\theta_t}$ remains unchanged.

-\textbf{(E1) Adding a new concept.} For any newly observed concept $j$, the server instantiates a new module $h_{\phi_t,j}$.
-The task decoder is expanded to accept the new concept input if $j\in B_Y(t)$, while all other modules are left unchanged.
+\textbf{(E1) Adding a new concept.} For any newly observed concept $C_j$, the server instantiates a new module $h_{\phi_t,j\!}$.
+The task decoder is updated if $C_j\!\in\! \mathrm{PA}_t(Y)$, while other modules remain unchanged.

-\textbf{(E2) Updating an edge (add/remove/re-orient).} When $\mathcal{G}_t$ is used (i.e., in graph-based instantiations), any change in the relation between two nodes $i$ and $j$ may alter the parent set of one (or both) nodes and therefore the input sets of the affected modules.
-Concretely, adding $i\!\to\! j$ appends $\hat c_i$ to the inputs of $h_{\phi,j}$; removing $i\!\to\! j$ drops that input.
-Re-orienting an edge $i\!\to\! j$ into $j\!\to\! i$ is treated as a remove+add operation, updating both modules: $h_{\phi,j}$ loses $\hat c_i$ as input, while $h_{\phi,i}$ gains $\hat c_j$.
-The task module is updated analogously whenever $B_Y$ changes due to an update in $\mathcal{G}_t$.
-In bipartite instantiations edge updates do not affect the architecture.
+\textbf{(E2) Updating an edge (add/remove/re-orient).} In graph-based F-CMs, changing the relation between two variables modifies parent sets and thus module inputs: adding $C_i\!\to\!C_j$ appends $\hat c_i$ to the inputs of $h_{\phi,j}$; removing $C_i\!\to\!C_j$ removes it; re-orienting $C_i\!\to\!C_j$ into $C_j\!\to\!C_i$ is treated as remove+add, so $h_{\phi,j}$ loses $\hat c_i$ while $h_{\phi,i}$ gains $\hat c_j$.
+The task decoder is updated analogously.
+In bipartite F-CMs, updates are constrained, disallowing concept-to-concept edges and re-orientations.

-\paragraph{Warm-start initialization.} Whenever a module input interface is expanded, newly introduced parameters are initialized while preserving the existing ones (e.g., zero-initializing the weights connected to new inputs to keep the pre-update behavior at initialization, or standard random initialization).
+\textbf{Warm-start initialization.} When the module input expands, only the newly introduced parameters are initialized, while existing parameters are preserved.
+For example, weights connected to new inputs may be zero-initialized to preserve pre-update behavior, or initialized randomly.
 Modules whose interfaces are unchanged retain their parameters exactly, avoiding full retraining.